 Is Backpacking in Canyonlands Needles District Difficult?

 Backpacking in Canyonlands is not that difficult if you’re used to rugged mountain adventures.
-The elevation gains are that intense and trails are generally very well marked.
+The elevation gains aren’t that intense and trails are generally very well marked.

 However, it’s certainly more challenging that you would first expect.

-For one, unless you’re in Lost Canyon you will be carrying ALL of your water.
-Often times, the trails wind their way through a sandy bottom, really doing a number on your ankles and knees.
+For one, you will be carrying ALL of your water.
+Often times, the trails wind their way through a sandy bottom, really doing a number on your ankles and knees – especially with the added weight.

 Consider this.
 One liter of water weighs 2.2 pounds.
-Everyone’s water consumption is different, but budgeting for 4 liters a day per person is a normal estimate.
+Everyone’s water consumption is different, but budgeting for 4 to 8 liters a day per person (depending on the time of year) is a normal estimate.

 With all of that being said, I backpacked in Canyonlands with a busted up shoulder, and ruined feet (an oopsies from a climbing trip).
 I did the whole thing in Chacos and socks.